 You need a high IP rating

-You can't just bring any pair of headphones into the water, so you need to make sure the pair you purchase is explicitly designed with a high water-resistance rating.
+You can't just bring any pair of headphones into the water; if you want the best swimming headphones, you need to make sure the pair you purchase is explicitly designed with a high water-resistance rating.
 Don't try to swim with anything that has less than an IPX7 rating.
 It's the lowest rating that is safe to be submerged.

 If you don't swim super often and don't want to spend a ton of money on a water-resistant headphone, the Mpow D7 (opens in new tab) a great way to listen to your tunes in the water.